MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-httpssvc.md

 ## Structuring zones for performance

-To avoid a delay for clients using a nonconforming recursive resolver, domain owners SHOULD use a single SVCB record whose SvcDomainName is in the origin hostname's CNAME chain if possible.
+To avoid a delay for clients using a nonconforming recursive resolver, domain owners SHOULD use a single SVCB record whose SvcDomainName is "." if possible.
 This will ensure that the required address records are already present in the client's DNS cache as part of the responses to the address queries that were issued in parallel.

 # Initial SvcParamKeys {#keys}